A day in Windsor when everything changed

 The African-American bishop began and ended with a quote from Dr. Martin Luther King, he talked of discovering the "redemptive power of love," he compared the power of love to the power of fire, mentioned Instagram and caused a chuckle when he promised to wrap up his lengthy oration so "we can get you two married."

-There was a sense that the crowd on the Long Walk did not know what to make of the groundbreaking moment, but they reserved some of their loudest cheers for the Curry upon the conclusion of his sermon.
+There was a sense that the crowd on the Long Walk did not know what to make of the groundbreaking moment, but they reserved some of their loudest cheers for Curry upon the conclusion of his sermon.

 'This is history'